Valaa-Technologies/valaa-vault/packages/prophet/README.md

 This package is likely the most important package of Valaa Open System.
-@valos/prophet specifications and components provide the foundation for event stream and blob content delivery network.
+@valos/prophet specifications and components provide the foundation for event stream and bvob content delivery network.
 All the rest of the Valaa infrastructure and by extension of the whole ecosystem build on top of this fabric.